 A Manufacturer Could Owe You Compensation

-The Original Equipment Suppliers Association (OESA) explains that, as vehicles become equipped with increasingly complex systems and technology, there may be greater opportunity for unforeseen problems.
+The Original Equipment Suppliers Association (OESA) explains that, as vehicles become equipped with increasingly complex systems and technology, there may be greater opportunities for unforeseen problems.
 Vehicle manufacturers may have less foresight than ever into how their products could malfunction under real-world conditions.

 - Show that the part in question did malfunction in some way